 If you’re planning a trip to Ireland, you’ll need to know how many days to spend in Dublin.
 I tend to move fast and get a lot in.
 With 2 days in Dublin, I was able to see a good number of the enchanting sites on offer.
 Dublin, which is the capital, is the home to some of the best places to see in Ireland, namely historic buildings like the Dublin Castle, St Patrick’s Cathedral, Kilmainham Gaol, the National Museum of Ireland, and Christ Church Cathedral in Dublin.
 As well as some more recent attractions like the Guinness Gravity Bar.
 All of which should be added to your Dublin itinerary stat!
 And if you have more than 2 days in Dublin, I would advise you to check out this complete guide to Dublin that provides even more excellent places to check out!

 Getting Around Dublin

 Need to know how to get around in Dublin?
-Public transportation is great in Ireland, but since I like walking I didn’t really use it.
+Public transportation is excellent in Ireland, but since I like walking, I didn’t use it.
 You could actually use this guide as a walking tour of Dublin.